Asantesana45/FOOD-BLOG-WEB-APP/README.md

 npm run dev
 The frontend will be accessible at http://localhost:5173.

-📸 Screenshots
-Add screenshots of your application here to showcase its features and UI.

 📄 License
 This project is licensed under the MIT License.